Being Yourself as LGBT <2> Twarting Institutional Prejudice

 The fact of the matter is that Shinya is also gay.
 After experiencing that introduction, he decided that he didn’t want to come out while working at that company.
 As he continued to observe his surroundings, the feelings that he felt after his poor first impression have only become stronger.

 In his company, Kenji is referred to as “her” rather than “him”.
-On one occasion, when he happened to be carrying a pink paper bag, his coworkers mistook the it for being from a women’s clothing store and remarked “He’s finally going to wear those kinds of clothes, huh?”
+On one occasion, when he happened to be carrying a pink shopping bag, his coworkers mistook the it for being from a women’s clothing store and remarked “He’s finally going to wear those kinds of clothes, huh?”

 One coworker went as far to say “You really ought to refine your feminine taste!”
 This was despite the fact that Kenji is a gay man, not a trans woman.